qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/styleguide.rst

 the goal of developing a consistent message and image for QGIS.
-It is a “living” document because we expect it to expand as we cover more use cases where visual consistency if important and can be described using simpler rules.
+It is a “living” document because we expect it to expand as we cover more use cases where visual consistency is important and can be described using simpler rules.
 The standards and simple policies described here are designed to maintain the uniformity of presentation necessary for successful promotion and